vectara/vectara-docs/www/docs/console-ui/personal_api_key.md

 import {vars} from '@site/static/variables.json';
 import {Config} from '@site/docs/definitions.md';

-A Personal API Key provides a broad range of functionality related to user and corpus administration, including creating and listing corpora, reading usage data, executing queries, indexing, and more.
-The Authorization page lets you view the Personal API key that was automatically generated with your new Vectara account.
-This page also allows you to disable and regenerate a new Personal API key.
+The **Personal API Key** provides a broad range of functionality related to user and corpus administration, including creating and listing corpora, reading usage data, executing queries, indexing, and more.
+Your Personal API Key inherits the permissions of your associated user account.

+The Authorization page lets you view the Personal API key that automatically generated with your new Vectara account.

 ![View the Personal API Key](/img/view_personal_api_key.png)